osu-mist/RestPR/pseudocode.md

 ```
 if source_player_id exists and destination_player_id exists in the player table
 	//Change the matches
-	update matches
+	update matches (Change the old player id to new destination_player_id)
 	set player_id = destination_player_id
 	where player_id = source_player_id

 delete source_player_id row from player table
 ```
+//Lookup how to do this sort of query.
+This isn't just an update by id query.

 ##PLAYERS/ELO

 Accepts a season, returns the elo of all players

 ```
+Get the season ELO seed value
-Query DB for all player from the season
+Query DB for all player from the season //Use the previously mentioned player DAO list by season function
-	initialize their base elo values
+	initialize their base elo values //The DAO should handle this
 		if null
-use the season seed value
+			assign the season ELO seed value
-Query for all matches from the season
+Query for all matches from the season //The DAO should do this as well
+	Sort them by time_started field
-Stick those matches into an arraylist
+Stick those matches into a list
-Stick the users into a hashmap
+Stick the users into a hashmap //Use groovy maps
 iterate through each match
-	update the respective players
+	update the respective players ELO value pairs
+update the user rows that were mapped to the hashmap
+	//Iterate through the map, update indivdually

 return a json representation of the player collection
 ```